It's a gendered trope that men don't ask for help. Not for personal issues, not for work problems, and definitely not for directions.

 So if you're the kind of guy who tends to hide your tears, and are worried therapy will overwhelm you to the point where that's not possible, rest assured knowing that crying in front of others is actually good for you.

-Studies show that reaching for the Kleenex around others (like, ahem, your therapist) can lead to a better overall mood than crying alone .
+Studies show that reaching for the Kleenex around one other person (like, ahem, your therapist) leads to a greater cathartic effect than crying alone .

 4. Seeing a therapist can boost your income